ac524/anthonyteaches/guides/KV-stores.md

 Like MongoDB stores collections and documents, KV stores data as a key and a value in an object.
 You can call on a key to get/update/delete it's value.
 The value can be anything!
 People like Key/Value storage because it's lightening fast and can be integrated into other SQL and NoSQL/Relational databases.

 Cloudflare stores the KV datasets in their data centers all over the world!

-* Step functions - sync state data between multiple APIs functions.
+- Step functions - sync state data between multiple APIs functions.
-* Edge file store - host large amounts of small files.
+- Edge file store - host large amounts of small files.

 https://developers.cloudflare.com/workers/learning/how-kv-works/

+## Adding KV stores to your namespace

+You can create a namespace using Wrangler or in the Cloudflare dashboard.
+You can also bind the namespace to your Worker in the dashboard:

+Go to Workers.
+Select your Worker.
+Select Settings > Variables.
+Go to KV Namespace Bindings.
+Select Add binding.

-# Methods - PUT/GET/DELETE/LIST
+## Methods - PUT/GET/DELETE/LIST

 ## PUT